wp-plugins/yop-poll/readme.txt

 6. How can I create/modify a template?

-	a.
-Access the "YOP Poll Templates" menu.
+	*  Access the "YOP Poll Templates" menu.

-	b.
-If you want to create a new template use the "Add new" option and include the corresponding HTML/visual code.
+	*  If you want to create a new template use the "Add new" option and include the corresponding HTML/visual code.

-	c.
-If you want to modify an existing template, select it from the YOP Poll Templates list and choose "Edit".
+	*  If you want to modify an existing template, select it from the YOP Poll Templates list and choose "Edit".
 You will access the HTML/visual code you want to edit.

 7. How do I check the results?

-	a.
-Locate the poll you want to evaluate by accessing "All YOP Polls".
+	*  Locate the poll you want to evaluate by accessing "All YOP Polls".

-	b.
-Below the name of the poll you have several options.
+	*  Below the name of the poll you have several options.

-	c.
-Use the "Results" link to track the results of the poll,
+	*  Use the "Results" link to track the results of the poll,

-	d.  or access the "Logs" for a more detailed evaluation.
+	*  or access the "Logs" for a more detailed evaluation.